-Potential patent protection related to the on-line business does not end there, however.
+Potential patent protection related to the online business does not end there, however.
 Even where the product(s) being sold is not the creation of the business owner, patentable subject matter may lie in the manner in which the business avails itself to the electronic purchasers.
-For example, a unique software program or application developed to facilitate purchasing products from the on-line store can be patentable in and of itself.
-A program created to more quickly and efficiently display or order products could be successfully patented if novel and non-obvious over presently-existing software applications.
-Further, the purpose of the on-line store may be to sell a service, rather than a deliverable product.
+For example, a unique software program or application developed to facilitate purchasing products from the online store might be patentable in and of itself.
+A program created to more quickly and efficiently display or order products could be successfully patented if novel and non-obvious over presentlyexisting software applications.
+Further, the purpose of the online store may be to sell a service, rather than a deliverable product.
 A good example of such a service is software used to make financial transactions or stock trades.
 No product is actually delivered, but a service is provided for a cost.
 In these cases, business owners may market their service as being better than the competition.
-What makes the service "better" could potentially be a patentable invention, and an issued patent could give the patent owner a competitive edge.
+What makes the service "better" could potentially be a patentable invention if it represents a technological feature of the system implementing the financial transactions rather than merely a computer-implementation of a traditional system, and an issued patent could give the patent owner a competitive edge.